 - Choosing a regular day of the week or month during which to fast for a full 24-hours.
 For example, if you finish dinner at 8pm one evening, you would refrain from eating until 8pm the next day.

 - Choosing certain days of the week to consume very few calories, while eating a normal number of calories during the rest of the week.
 For example, the 5:2 diet involves eating only 25% of a normal calorie intake (500 kcals for women, 600 kcals for men) on two days per week, then eating a normal and unrestricted amount on the other five.

 There are many proponents of IF diets, each with a slightly different take on the ‘optimum’ way to practice IF.
 Some of the most well-known include Michael Mosely, whose book The Fast Diet promotes the 5:2 method and David Zinczenko, who’s book The 8-Hour Diet promotes the 16:8 diet.

 As well as weight loss, various studies have linked IF with a reduced risk of cancer and heart disease, an extended lifespan, some protection against age-related diseases and a protective effect against cognitive decline.
 This is still an emerging area of research and these links are as yet inconclusive.
 It is important to note that some of these studies have only been carried out with animals, and it is unclear at the moment whether all the benefits will be replicated in human studies.

-We asked nutritional therapist Kerry Torrens for her view...
+We asked registered nutritionist Kerry Torrens for her view...